bhollis/maruku/docs/maruku.md

 Maybe something like this:

 	This is a paragraph.
+Really, a normal paragraph.
 The second line of this  paragraph has the last element {with meta data}@   class: important_span and the paragraph continues...

 So the idea is: